Morphine or Milkshake?

 “I don’t like it.”
 Mom stared at me with her lovely green, but glazed eyes.

-I grimaced, “I know.
+I grimaced.
+“I know.
 What’s your pain number?
 You said it was a ten a few hours ago, then it went to a five.
 Is it back to a ten?”

 “Mom, what number?”
 I asked that question two more times.
-Sis scrunched up in the chair with squinted eyes, pursed lips, and contained her giggles.
+Sis scrunched up in the chair with squinted eyes, pursed lips, and contained her giggles at my lack of success.
 All my attempts to get information were met with Mom’s reluctance to speak.
 “Mom, I need to know how much to give you.”

 Mom raised her pointer finger.
 “I want to say this.
 I do know that I want a milkshake.”
 Milkshakes were Mom’s treat after doctor appointments and made the top of her list for any reason.
 This was an excellent reason.

 “Sis will go get you one.
 How’s that?”
 I smiled at Sis, who nodded and left us.
 “Mom, now, will you tell me your pain number?”